pratap360/pratapparui-portfolio/task.md

   - [x] add the title text feild

 - [x] update the 404 page
-- [ ] add extras social media icons if required
+- [x] add extras social media icons if required
-- [] add the light mode functionalies
+- [-] add the light mode functionality
 - [] add all the trackers like gsc , g4a , bing tracker